-Each new trustee receives an induction pack, providing information about the RMBF (including its constitution, its most recent Annual Report and Accounts) and the role of a charity trustee.
+Each new trustee receives an induction pack, providing information about the RMBF (including its Articles and Rules and its most recent Annual Report and Accounts) and information about the role of a charity trustee.
 Each trustee is also invited to attend an induction session at the RMBF's offices, arranged by the Chair and Chief Executive, which includes observing a Grants and Awards Committee meeting in order to see at first hand the types of case requiring help, the way these are assessed and the range of support considered.
-During the Covid-19 pandemic trustee inductions were held remotely.